pmcquest/snvdem24/README.md

 - [administrative](admin/) files such as data sharing agreements and team meeting notes

 # Description of project
--   **Objective**: Evaluate the relationship of democratic unevenness and development outcomes in Colombia.
+-   **Objective**: Create a granular measure of democratic unevenness in one country (Colombia) using V-Dem.
--   **Hypothesis**: Development outcomes in subnational areas are correlated with free and fair elections, or with pressure from a mobilized civil society (civil liberties).
+-   **Relevance**: Method for systematizing background concepts included in subnational V-Dem survey questions.
+Can provide input for providing substantive questions, such as whether development outcomes in subnational areas are correlated with free and fair elections, or with pressure from a mobilized civil society (civil liberties).
--   **Measurement**: Unevenness will be measured using V-Dem data on subnational elections and respect for civil liberties [2 surveys: (sub-national) Elections and Civil Liberties].
-Development outcomes will be measured using Colombian Census data.
+-   **Measurement**: Unevenness is measured using V-Dem data on subnational elections and respect for civil liberties [2 surveys: (sub-national) Elections and Civil Liberties].

 # Team members
 - Prof. Michael Coppedge